Have you started doing some artwork using colored pencils but wondering if you’re using the best colored pencils for art?

 There are admittedly some colors that do not rate well in light fastness.
 On the rating chart, I counted 40 out of 150 colors that have a IV or V rating (fair or poor, respectively).

-The “Primroses” piece mentioned and shown above was actually created over 10 years ago!
+The “Primroses” piece I mentioned was actually created over 10 years ago!
 The photo of it for this article was just taken this morning.
 It looks like I completed is yesterday!

 Also, there is special UV glass you can choose if you have your work professionally framed that can protect the artwork.